gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

 ### Logging

 {{% notice note "Problem" %}}
-Kubernetes pods are ephemeral, you dont have access to history logs that are written to console.
+Kubernetes pods are ephemeral, you don't have access to history logs that are written to console.
 {{% /notice %}}

 1. Enable file logging
 2. Enable rolling of log file
 3. Enable trace-id in log file
 4. Enable GC logging
-5. Enable async logging (does come with risk of loosing few log messages)
+5. Enable async logging (does come with risk of losing few log messages)
 6. Logs must contain pod name to determine which instance the error occurred on
 7. Log file name must contain pod name